-- This contest is open to all United States high school juniors and seniors
+The contest is open to high school juniors and seniors in the United States.

-- Employees and board members of Americans United for Separation of Church and State, and members of their families are not eligible to participate
+Employees and board members of Americans United, and members of their families, are not eligible to participate.